MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/importing-features.md

 ![Validation issues](images/ValidationIssues.png)

-The Mixed Reality Feature Tool provides two automatic issue resolutions, described in the following sections), as well as the option to cancel and resolve issues manually.
+The Mixed Reality Feature Tool provides two automatic issue resolutions, described in the following sections), and the option to cancel and resolve issues manually.

 > [!IMPORTANT]
 > The Mixed Reality Feature Tool cannot automatically resolve issues related to required versions of Unity.
 These issues must be handled manually by upgrading the version of Unity used by the project or disabling the feature(s) requiring a newer version.